Niall Horan: I will cherish every moment with Liam Payne forever

 “The bond and friendship we had doesn’t happen often in a lifetime.”

-Payne is said to have been in Buenos Aires to attend the concert of Horan, having been seen dancing at his show two weeks ago at the Movistar Arena alongside his girlfriend Kate Cassidy.
+Payne was spotted dancing at Horan’s show around two weeks ago at the Movistar Arena alongside his girlfriend Kate Cassidy.

 Horan continued: “I feel so fortunate that I got to see him recently.
 I sadly didn’t know that after saying goodbye and hugging him that evening, I would be saying goodbye forever.
 It’s heartbreaking.”